 Despite its nutritional benefits, the combination of a bitter flavor and tough texture may make orange peels unappealing.

-Summary Orange peels have an unpleasant, bitter flavor and tough texture, which may be difficult to digest.
-Additionally, they may contain pesticides and need to be washed before eating.
+Orange peels have an unpleasant, bitter flavor and tough texture, which may be difficult to digest.
+Also, they may contain pesticides and need to be washed before eating.

 Though you can bite directly into the skin of an orange, it’s best to eat smaller amounts at a time to prevent stomach upset.